 The adiabatic evolution of $\omega_k(t)$ under the WKB approximation of the modes $X_k(t)$ guarantees that the positive-frequency mode at early times evolves into positive-frequency modes at late times.
 That is, for asymptotically early times $t\to 0$, the modes $X_k(t)$ evolve as \cite{winitzki2005cosmological}

 \beq \lim_{t\to 0} X_k(t) = \dfrac{e^{-i\int^t \omega_k(t')\dif t'}}{\sqrt{2\omega_k(t)}}\,. \enq

-This behavior usually happens at early times $t_i\to 0$ and at sufficiently late times $t_f\to +\infty$, but for intermediate times $t_i<t_*<t_f$ during the expansion of the universe the evolution of the modes is no longer adiabatic $|A_k|\gg 1$.
+This behavior usually happens at early times $t_i\to 0$ and at sufficiently late times $t_f\to +\infty$, but for intermediate times $t_i<t_*<t_f$ during the early universe, the evolution of the modes is no longer adiabatic $|A_k|\gg 1$.
 During inflation, the positive-frequency solution corresponds to the Bunch-Davies vacuum \eqref{BD vacuum}, as described in the previous section.
 This evolution remains valid as long as the parameter $|A_k| \ll 1$ at all times.
 While this condition is met, no particle production occurs, as adiabatic evolution is ensured, and there is no mixing of negative- and positive-frequency modes.
-From figure \ref{fig3}, we can see that the evolution of $\omega_k(t)$ is smooth until the end of inflation.
-At that point, the condition $|A_k| \ll 1$ is strongly violated, leading to an enhancement in particle production and gravitational particle production is enhanced at the time $t_*$, which corresponds to the end of inflation.
-We show the non-adiabaticity evolution in the figure \ref{fig4} parametrized by the adiabatic parameter $|A_k(t)|$.
+From Fig. \ref{fig3}, we can see that the evolution of $\omega_k(t)$ is smooth until the end of inflation.
+At that point, the condition $|A_k| \ll 1$ is strongly violated, leading to an enhancement in particle production, and gravitational particle production is enhanced at the time $t_*$, corresponding to the end of inflation $t_\mathrm{end}$.
+We show the non-adiabaticity evolution in Fig. \ref{fig4} parametrized by the adiabatic parameter $|A_k(t)|$.
 The mixture of positive and negative frequency modes at time $t_\mathrm{end}$ can be represented as the sum of the solutions $\exp(\pm i\int^t \omega_k(t')\dif t')$ using the WKB approximation \cite{kofman1997, kolb2023}